camunda-consulting/camunda-7-code-examples/snippets/camunda-demo-data-generator/README.md

 Use Auto Generation
 --------------

 If you set up demo systems you might want to automatically generate data during startup.
 E.g. you could build a system were data is cleared every night and regenerated on startup.
-Therefor you have to add one dependency to your process application:
+Therefore you have to add one dependency to your process application:

 ```
 		<dependency>